 "long_explanation": "In Vietnamese, 'chị ấy' is a personal pronoun used to refer to an older female individual, who is not directly related to the speaker, in the third person.
 It's comparable to 'she' or 'her' in English when referring to an older female person.
 The word 'chị' signals that the person being referred to is female and older, while 'ấy' is the third person pronoun.",

-"formation": "noun or subject + 'chị ấy'",
+"formation": "noun or subject + 'chị ấy' or ‘chị ấy’ + verb + …",

 "examples":